A global-scale scientific and technical workshop

 The workshop will take place over four days (6-9 November 2022), adopting the formula successfully used at the CBD-convened regional EBSA workshops.

-We are inviting experts from around the world to prepare draft case(s) for new EBSAs using the EBSA template.
+We are inviting experts from around the world to prepare draft case(s) for new EBSAs using the EBSA template (see instructions below).
 These will be considered at this workshop, discussed and refined as appropriate.
-Guidance on completing the EBSA template is provided below, and we will organise a short pre-workshop online session to provide further support and advice (details to be announced shortly).
+Guidance on completing the EBSA template is provided below, and a short pre-workshop online session provided further support and advice.
+You can watch this session online at the link below.

-The workshop will be supported by data experts who will provide global datasets of relevant biological and environmental data, as well as relevant data and resources from GOBI’s work over the past five years.
+The workshop will be supported by data experts who will have access to global datasets of relevant biological and environmental data, as well as relevant data and resources from GOBI’s work over the past five years.
 Workshop participants are strongly encouraged to bring relevant data with them to aid discussions.

-The main output of this meeting will be a report containing a suite of draft EBSA descriptions agreed by the workshop.
-Whilst this will have no official standing or formal CBD recognition, it will serve as a ‘straw man’ for any future CBD-led exercise.
+The main output of this meeting will be a report containing examples of draft EBSA descriptions produced by the workshop.
+Whilst this will have no official standing or formal CBD recognition, it may serve as a ‘straw man’ for any future CBD-led exercise.
 It is not intended that the draft EBSA descriptions provide comprehensive coverage of features in ABNJ, but every effort should be made to consider examples of different benthic and pelagic features.
+In particular, the workshop is not aiming to produce a ‘shadow’ set of high seas EBSAs.
 The workshop will also suggest a series of options, based on lessons learned, for how the EBSA portfolio coverage of ABNJ might be enhanced.

 EBSAs are ecologically or biologically significant marine areas, which play important roles in supporting the healthy functioning of oceans and the many services that it provides.
 They are described in terms of their ability to meet seven scientific criteria, via a formal process administered by the UN Convention on Biological Diversity.
 For more information: